Kava-Labs/kava-bridge/x/bridge/spec/README.md

 This allows the following:

 * Transfer between Ethereum ERC20 <-> Kava EVM ERC20.
-E.g. transferring WETH or
+E.g. transferring WETH,
-  USDC to Kava EVM.
+  USDC, or WBTC to Kava EVM.
 * Conversion between Kava EVM ERC20 <-> Kava Cosmos `sdk.Coin`.
 E.g. converting
   ERC20 WETH on Kava EVM to Cosmos `sdk.Coin` to be able to use WETH in native Kava DeFi modules such as Mint, Lend, Swap, etc.